Rural Initiative Grant Program

 - Local units of Government

-- The applicant community must have a population of 10,000 or fewer and must be able to demonstrate rural characteristics of their location.
+- The applicant community must have a population of 10,000 or less and must be able to demonstrate rural characteristics of their location

 - What will not be funded: